What is Mandatory Arbitration

 At the conclusion of the hearing, the court appointed arbitrators draft an award.
 Upon entry of the award, either party has thirty days to accept the award and allow judgment to enter or pay a fee to reject the award, sending the case to a jury trial.

-The Illinois subrogation attorneys at Keis George LLP have effectively handled thousands of cases, in state and federal courts, to successful outcomes in mandatory arbitration.
+The Illinois subrogation attorneys at Keis George have effectively handled thousands of cases, in state and federal courts, to successful outcomes in mandatory arbitration.
 Our attorneys have the background to creatively navigate the relevant rules and procedures to present your case and achieve the best result.
+Contact one of our Illinois attorneys to discuss your files.